Instagram | Trip advisor | About Us | Contact Us | 00989381708194 |

 Naqsh-e Rustam

-The younger son of the famous Shapur I, named Narses is shown here to invested with divine right to rule.
+The younger son of the famous Shapur I, named Narses, is shown here invested with divine right to rule.
 In this figure, Narses receives the ring of power from Anahita (one of the gods).
 The smaller figure appearing between the king and Anahita is probably the prince Hormozd II.
-Behind the king, the great minister was standing and up the index finger of his right hand kept for respect for the king.
+Behind the king, the great minister was standing, and with the index finger of his right hand kept respect for the king.

 Naqsh-e Rustam